 1. General Structural Theories

-In his book, political science professor David Brady argues that poverty is not simply a result of the inability of an individual.
-Poverty tends to be prevalent in vulnerable demographic environments and troubled labor market circumstances.
+Political science professor David Brady argues that poverty is not simply a result of individual deficiencies or shortcomings.
+This socioeconomic condition tends to be prevalent in vulnerable environments and troubled labor market circumstances.
 Hence, the greater the number of people living under these circumstances, the higher the prevalence of poverty.

-Sociology professor Edward Royce also argues that in the United States, despite being a rich country, poverty remains rampant not because of the individual failings of the poor but because of the failings of the American social system, especially of its political economy.
+Sociology professor Edward Royce also argues that in the United States, despite having one of the largest and most advanced economies in the world, poverty remains rampant not because of the individual deficiencies or shortcomings of the poor but because of the failings of the American social system and the specific American political economy.

 3. Restricted Opportunity Theory